haomo-ai/MotionSeg3D/README.md

 ## Acknowledgment
 We would like to thank Yufei Wang and Mochu Xiang for their insightful and effective discussions.
-Some of the code in this repo is borrowed from [LMNet](https://github.com/PRBonn/LiDAR-MOS) and [spvnas](https://github.com/mit-han-lab/spvnas).
+Some of the code in this repo is borrowed from [SoftPool](https://github.com/alexandrosstergiou/SoftPool), [RangeDet](https://github.com/tusen-ai/RangeDet), [LMNet](https://github.com/PRBonn/LiDAR-MOS) and [spvnas](https://github.com/mit-han-lab/spvnas), thanks all authors for their awesome projects.

 ## Copyright
 Copyright 2022, Jiadai Sun, Xieyuanli Chen, Xianjing Zhang, HAOMO.AI Technology Co., Ltd., China.